Self-Guided

 Coach Bus: Travel in comfort with a full-sized coach bus.
 Air conditioning, washroom, and plenty of storage make longer rides smooth and relaxing.

 Do I need to know how to cross-country ski?
 Not at all.
 Highlands Nordic welcomes beginners and offers on-site lessons with certified instructors.
-You can arrange a discovery lesson that includes equipment rental, trail access, and personalized instruction.
-By the end of the day, you'll have the basics down.
+This is included with your ticket!

 Can I snowshoe instead of ski?
 Absolutely.
 Highlands Nordic has 7km of snowshoe trails separate from the ski network, winding through the picturesque forests of the Niagara Escarpment Highlandsnordic.
-Rental snowshoes are available on-site.
+Rental snowshoes are available on-site, and you'll spend half your day snowshoeing!

 What should I wear?
 Think layers—you may start off a little cold, but you'll warm up quickly.
 A hat and mittens are essential since that's where most heat escapes.
 Avoid cotton base layers, which hold moisture; opt for polyester or wool instead.
 Highlandsnordic Dress for activity, not standing around.